How to Help Your Child Survive An Active Shooting

-Practice 1: Introduce kids to the sound and look of guns in an appropriate way:
+Practice 1: Introduce kids to the sound and look of guns in a kid-friendly way:

 - Military and history museums have open house days and do pretend battles.
 These guns may be old models, but they are still guns.

-- If you or someone you know own guns (and your kids are old enough) you can take them to a place where you practice and let them hear the sounds.
-It should be an age-appropriate and kid safe place.
+- If you or someone you know owns guns (and your kids are old enough), you can take them to a place where you practice and let them hear the sounds.
+It should be an age-appropriate and kid-safe place.

 Recognize guns by look: find an appropriate place to show kids real guns

-Practice 2: Teach kids the names and types of the most popular guns (pistols, rifles, shotguns)
+Practice 2: Teach kids the names and types of the most popular firearms (pistols, rifles, shotguns)

 - Military or history museums often have modern guns on display.

-- Your police department may do field trips for kids and have a museum or an exhibition.
+- Your police department may organize field trips for kids and have a museum or an exhibition.